Ben's Engineering Blog

 </style>

-When Prism's HN app launches up, the custom elements connected events fire and add event listeners on to the existing markup.
+When Prism's HN app launches, the custom elements connected events fire and add event listeners to the existing markup.
 Here the upvote and downvote buttons on the story preview are connected as event listeners.
-Prism recognizes that the server is not the client and all elements with events will be server rendered with the disable attribute (which is removed once the listener is added).
+Prism recognizes that the server is not the client and all elements with events will be server-rendered with the disable attribute (which is removed once the listener is added).

-Prism also has a built in static router.
-Clicking on the comments anchor tag will route to that stories page.
-Also this is just a regular anchor tag under the hood so if the JS fails it will do a regular redirect and hit the server.
+Prism also has a built-in static router.
+Clicking on the comments anchor tag will route to the story's page.
+This is just a regular anchor tag under the hood so if the JS fails it will do a regular redirect and hit the server.

-SPA routing has the benefits over the MPA that HN is.
-On a redirect it only has to load the data for that new view in and not the whole markup.
-This can reduce payload over the server.
+SPA routing has the benefits over the MPA that HN has.
+On a redirect, it only has to load the data for that new view in and not the whole markup.
+This can reduce the payload.
 On redirecting the HN header is retained in the DOM and only the page is switched out.
 Not used here but also animations can be done rather than a flash of content.
 It also means that this site works without SSR and can be cached in a service worker.

 This is only experimental at the moment, there is a lot of stuff hacked together in the compiler to get this example to work.
 The compilation is shaky at best and only works for simple examples such as this.
 This is not a drop in replacement for a nextjs site.
 And lacks a lot of the reactivity that React, Vue and Svelte have to offer.